 I wholeheartedly wish you flow in writing, just like I found when first visiting Artisa.

-Our dissertation writing weeks in Spring 2019 are held from April 20th to April 27th with dr. Miriam de Boer and from May 18th to May 25th with dr. Frank Leoné.
+Our dissertation writing weeks in autumn 2020 are held from September 26th to October 3rd with dr. Miriam de Boer and from October 17th to October 24th with dr. Frank Leoné.
 For more info or to subscribe send us a mail.
 You can also give us a call.